mtlynch/mtlynch.io/content/notes/nix-import-from-url/index.md

 I'd like for my Nix configuration files to be modular and reusable, so depending on the system or flake, I can pull in only the configuration files I need.
 I'd like all my Nix configuration files to be under source control so that different systems can depend on different versions of any file so I don't have to upgrade every system to the latest version of each configuration file at the same time.

-## Creating reusable bash aliases with local files
+## Creating reusable bash aliases with a local file

 One of the reusable Nix configurations I want is my bash aliases.
 On my existing system, I have these lines in my `.bashrc`: